timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle A-General Military Law/PART II-PERSONNEL/CHAPTER 31-ENLISTMENTS/CHAPTER 31-ENLISTMENTS.md

   * (F) The term "member of the House of Representatives" includes a Delegate or Resident Commissioner to Congress.

-* (d) DIRECTORY INFORMATION DEFINED.—In this section, the term "directory information" has the meaning given that term in subsection (a)(5)(A) of section 444 of the General Education Provisions Act (20 U.S.C.
-1232g).

 ### §504.
 Persons not qualified
 * (a) INSANITY, DESERTION, FELONS, ETC.—No person who is insane, intoxicated, or a deserter from an armed force, or who has been convicted of a felony, may be enlisted in any armed force.
 However, the Secretary concerned may authorize exceptions, in meritorious cases, for the enlistment of deserters and persons convicted of felonies.